DosenbachGreene/processing_pipeline/README.md

 The connectome workbench install script is located in `tools/install_workbench.sh`.
 This script will download and install connectome workbench under `tools/pkg/workbench`.

-### MATLAB Compiler Runtime

-The MATLAB compiler runtime install script is located in `tools/install_mcr.sh`.
-This script will download and install the MATLAB compiler runtime under `tools/pkg/mcr`.

 ### NORDIC

 The tools directory contains an install script for the NORDIC software.
 It will compile